lessen-xu/kws-pattern-recognition-2025/README.md

 ---

-© 2025 — Keyword Spotting Project
+© 2025 · University of Fribourg · Pattern Recognition